vikas9dev/spring-ai/docs/04-teaching-llms-to-remember---the-power-of-chat-memory-in-spring-ai_combined.md

     ```java
     ChatClient chatClient = ChatClient.builder()
-            .defaultAdvisors(List.of(loggerAdvisor, memoryAdvisor))
+            .defaultAdvisors(
+                List.of(loggerAdvisor, memoryAdvisor)
+            )
             .build();
     ```
+5. Overall it should look like this:
+    ```java
+    @Bean("chatMemoryChatClient")
+    public ChatClient chatMemoryChatClient(ChatClient.Builder chatClientBuilder, ChatMemory chatMemory) {
+        Advisor loggerAdvisor = new SimpleLoggerAdvisor();
+        Advisor memoryAdvisor = MessageChatMemoryAdvisor
+            .builder(chatMemory)
+            .build();
+        return chatClientBuilder
+        .defaultAdvisors(
+            List.of(loggerAdvisor, memoryAdvisor)
+        ).build();
+    }
+    ```

 ### Testing the REST API 🧪

 1.  **Initial Interaction:** Ask "What is my name?".
 The API should respond with "I'm sorry, but I don't know your name.
 How can I assist you today?".

-2.  **Provide Name:** Provide your name, e.g., "My name is Madan".
+2.  **Provide Name:** Provide your name, e.g., "My name is Rakesh".
 The API should respond with "Nice to meet you Madan.
 How can I assist you today?".

 3.  **Subsequent Interaction:** Ask "What is my name?" again.
-The API should now respond with "Your name is Madan.
+The API should now respond with "Your name is Rakesh.
 How can I help you today?".

     This demonstrates that the chat memory is working.
 The model remembers the previous conversation.